Religion & Philosophy

 - Be prepared to enter the workforce, begin graduate work, and make the decisions that will shape your future.

 We want to let you in on a secret: degrees in the humanities, literature, and social sciences provide the core skills that employers in business, finance, management, and the non-profit sector seek.

 A major or minor of study in religion/philosophy helps prepare students for graduate study in religion, philosophy, law, history, journalism, cultural studies, film studies, literature, and other text-based disciplines, as well as seminary training for parish ministry.

 Our graduates have found success in a range of vocational choices.
-Some work in sales, others have joined the Peace Corps.
+Some work in sales, and others have joined the Peace Corps.
 Our graduates coordinate nonprofit organizations, serve as nurses, and work as attorneys, and some of our recent graduates have found careers as: